 Acute Ischemic Stroke Symptoms

 The acronym BE FAST (Balance, Eyes, Face, Arm, Speech, Time) is typically used to diagnose stroke.
-Loss of balance, the difficulty in seeing, Face drooping, arm/leg weakness, and speech difficulty are signs that it is time to seek emergency treatment.
+Loss of balance, difficulty in seeing, Face drooping, arm/leg weakness, and speech difficulty are signs that it is time to seek emergency treatment.

 The symptoms depend on the location and severity of the stroke.
 Some people do not have any have multiple symptoms, while others may have only one symptom.
 However, most people have a combination of symptoms